MicrosoftDocs/memdocs/windows-365/permission-scopes.md

 ---
 # required metadata
-title: Use Azure AD to access the Windows 365 APIs in Microsoft Graph - Azure | Microsoft Docs
+title: Use Azure AD to access the Windows 365 APIs in Microsoft Graph
 titleSuffix:
 description: Learn how to use Azure AD to access the Windows 365 APIs in Microsoft Graph.
 keywords:
 author: ErikjeMS
 ms.author: erikje
 manager: dougeby
-ms.date: 06/25/2021
+ms.date: 07/26/2021
 ms.topic: how-to
 ms.service: cloudpc
 ms.subservice: